Degrees and Certificates

 NOTE: For financial aid purposes, the financial aid office should be consulted for definitions of three-quarter time, half-time, and less than half-time because the level of enrollment affects aid eligibility.

-The student is responsible for working with his or her adviser to meet all degree or certificate requirements.
+The student is responsible for working with their advisor to meet all degree or certificate requirements.
 Automated degree checks are available for various academic programs and time periods through online services on the campus website.

 To receive a preliminary evaluation before the final quarter starts, students must apply to graduate by the second week of the preceding quarter.
 Students should apply to graduate by the fourth week of the preceding quarter.
 Applications received after that may be deferred to a future quarter.